Bedding Down Near Bargains: Where to Stay Near Night Bazaar Chiang Mai

 Family-Friendly Accommodations: Where Kids Don’t Drain Your Savings

 Families seeking where to stay near Night Bazaar Chiang Mai face unique considerations beyond simply multiplying room costs by the number of offspring.
 Shangri-La Chiang Mai ($140-200/night) offers connecting rooms and a swimming pool complex with a dedicated shallow section that transforms the universal parental refrain of “be careful” into the more relaxed “go nuts.”
-The property sits just a 4-minute walk from the bazaar while maintaining sufficient distance to dampen street noise – a feature parents of light-sleeping children will appreciate with religious fervor.
+The property sits just a 4-minute walk from the bazaar while maintaining sufficient distance to dampen street noise – a strategic positioning that works perfectly with any comprehensive Chiang Mai itinerary and will earn religious devotion from parents of light-sleeping children.

 For families preferring apartment-style accommodations, Eastin Tan Hotel Chiang Mai ($80-120/night) provides one and two-bedroom suites with kitchenettes, washing machines, and enough space to prevent the familial claustrophobia that typically emerges on day three of vacation togetherness.
 The location places families within a 6-minute walk of both the Night Bazaar and Central Festival mall, where a surprisingly good food court offers budget-friendly meals when children inevitably reject local cuisine in favor of french fries and pizza.